darinz/ML/problem-sets/ps1/v1/ps1-problems.md

 ## 1. **Newton’s method for computing least squares**

-   In this problem, we will prove that if we use Newton’s method solve the least squares optimization problem, then we only need one iteration to converge to $`\theta^*`$.
+   In this problem, we will prove that if we use Newton’s method to solve the least squares optimization problem, then we only need one iteration to converge to $`\theta^*`$.

    (a) Find the Hessian of the cost function $`J(\theta) = \frac{1}{2} \sum_{i=1}^m (\theta^T x^{(i)} - y^{(i)})^2`$.